BatGap Logo

 David: On the mic, yeah.
 And so I talked about the breakdown of the things that unfolded.
 He verified the experiences and said there’d be a lot more, which has worked out to be an understatement.

-But anyway, so I came back home to Canada and putzed around attempting to try and teach meditation.
+But anyway, I came back home to Canada and putzed around, attempting to try and teach meditation.
 But the process continued to unfold.
-One of the major themes for the next couple of years was unpacking that first cognition but also unrolling the layers.
-And for me it’s been interesting too, because for me, when there’s been a major… like it’s time to go another step deeper, one of the… I don’t know if you’re familiar with the term “Panchadevata,” the five forms of God.
+One of the major themes for the next couple of years was unpacking that first cognition, but also unrolling the layers.

-So basically, one of the forms of God would show up and point out… just, do a little pointing for the attention, and then I would say, “Oh, there’s that,” and then the next layer would unfold.
+So basically, one of the forms of God would show up and point out—just do a little pointing for the attention—and then I would say, “Oh, there’s that,” and then the next layer would unfold.

 Rick: So give us an example of a form of God that would show up.
 I mean, what are you talking about?
 Krishna or something?